 What’s a summer break to the seaside without a fun-filled day at the local waterpark?
 Don’t worry: Virginia Beach has you covered with the beloved Ocean Breeze Waterpark.

 Let loose at the family-friendly Ocean Breeze and take your pick of over 30 thrilling flumes, tubes, and rides that cover this amazing waterpark.
 If the wave pool is more your speed, you’ll be glad to hear that they’ve added a giant screen so that you can float and watch events and shows at the same time!
+It’s great fun for everyone in your travel party.

-Great fun for everyone in your party.
 If you travel after 4 pm and want to take advantage of those long summer days, you can get a reduced Twilight rate and spend your entire evening at Ocean Breeze Waterpark!